Information Security (InfoSec)

 Standard of Good Practice for Information Security

-The Information Security Forum (ISF) has published the Standard of Good Practice for Information Security, which is a practical and comprehensive, business-focused guide to identifying and managing InfoSec risks in organizations.
-The standardization of Information Security took place due to collaboration between academics and professionals.
-They set basic policies and defined standards for factors such as password, firewall, encryption software, and antivirus software.
-Further, laws and regulations were also defined on how data was to be handled – its access, processing, storage, and transfer.
+The Information Security Forum (ISF) has published the Standard of Great Practice for Data Security, which is a practical and comprehensive, business-focused guide to recognizing and managing InfoSec risks in organizations.
+The standardization of Information Security took put due to collaboration between academics and professionals.
+EDR They set fundamental policies and defined standards for factors such as passwords, firewalls, encryption programs, and antivirus programs.
+Further, laws and regulations were moreover defined on how data was to be handled – its access, processing, storage, and transfer.

 Additionally, the need for appropriate change in accordance with continual development was also factored in, as otherwise InfoSec cannot be ensured.

 There are many forms of threats that target Information Security, and it is very important for an organization to prevent software attacks, identity theft, information sabotage, and data wiping threats.
 Ransomware, viruses, Trojans, worms, spyware, rootkits, phishing attacks, and Man in the middle attacks are types of software attacks.
 Ransomware is used to encrypt data (information) and a ransom is demanded for the decryption key.
 Failure to pay ransom could lead to deletion of data.
 According to a Verizon Data Breach Incident Report, 93% of data breaches took place in minutes.
 And 83% of those breaches were discovered only after a week or several weeks.
 A single breach costs a financial loss of around $4 million in average, in addition to the loss of consumer trust and damage to the brand.
 Further, 39% of successful crimeware incidents involved dangerous ransomware.